Attack on Titan (TV series): Critical response

-Review aggregator Rotten Tomatoes gave the show an overall score of 95%.
-Carl Kimlinger from Anime News Network described the first two episodes of the anime adaptation, saying, "It's hard to say what kind of show Titan would be without the operatic over-direction of Tetsuro Araki, but with him in charge, it's a clenched fist of a series: always tensed up to strike and prone to bludgeoning us when it does."
-Other critics from Anime News Network praised much of the series.
+Attack on Titan has received widespread acclaim from critics and audiences alike and has been hailed as one of the greatest anime series of all time.
+The show has a rating of 96% on review aggregator Rotten Tomatoes.
+Carl Kimlinger of Anime News Network reviewed the first two episodes of the anime adaptation, saying, "It's hard to say what kind of show Titan would be without the operatic over-direction of Tetsuro Araki, but with him in charge, it's a clenched fist of a series: always tensed up to strike and prone to bludgeoning us when it does."
+Other Anime News Network critics praised much of the series.
 Rebecca Silverman said it "is both gorgeous and appalling in its visuals," and "an excellent mix of what 18th century Gothic novelist Ann Radcliffe defined as horror versus terror: the one is physical, making you want to look away, and the other is intellectual, making you want to know what's going to happen next."
 Carlo Santos noted that "few [apocalyptic action shows] get as close to perfection as Attack on Titan does".
 Santos described it as "a masterpiece of death and destruction" after watching only the first episode.
-Theron Martin of Anime News Network praised the musical score and the "intense, impactful first episode" despite his feeling that it has "limited animation".
+Theron Martin of Anime News Network praised the musical score and the "intense, impactful first episode" despite his opinion that it had "limited animation".
 Martin also compared Attack on Titan's vibe and visual aesthetic to Claymore.

-John Sinnott of DVD Talk called the series one of the best ones he has ever watched and one "that anime fans should not miss".
+John Sinnott of DVD Talk called the series one of the best ones he had ever watched and one "that anime fans should not miss".
 Maya Phillips of New York magazine and Vulture praised the uniqueness of the series, stating, "In our current age of terrifying dystopian realities, it's hard to find a dystopian show with something new to deliver - and yet here it is."
-Phelim O'Neill of The Guardian, he praised the animation of the series as "spellbinding...
+Phelim O'Neill of The Guardian praised the animation of the series as "spellbinding...
 It's all wonderfully acrobatic and intense".
 Regarding the climactic episodes of the third season's second half, Manga.Tokyo called Isayama a "genius" for using the revelations about Grisha's past to smoothly link present events to the beginning of the story.
+The series' handling of complex themes such as war, genocide, and imperialism has been the subject of much critical analysis, with its portrayal of such concepts being described as timely with respect to real world events.
+The anime's allusions to the Holocaust and other historical crises have been praised for their sociopolitical commentary and depth, but have also been criticized as not taking a clear stance on these issues.